-Space, light and views at the crossroads of technology and sustainability
+Space, light and views, at the heart of France's media and telecommunications hub

-Three unique buildings laid out around a private 3,000-sq.m landscaped park.

-Repositioned and brought up to the latest performance standards.

-One of the first office complexes in France to earn both HQE® Exploitation and BREEAM In-Use International "Very Good" certification.

-Completely modular 1,400- to 2,800-sq.m floor

-Shared amenities: reception and meeting rooms, an auditorium, gym, business center, comprehensive food service facilities, a parking garage and corporate concierge services.
+- Three unique buildings laid out around a private 3,000-sq.m landscaped park. - Repositioned and brought up to the latest performance standards. - One of the first office complexes in France to earn both HQE[TM] Exploitation and BREEAM In-Use International "Very Good" certification. - Completely modular 1,400- to 2,800-sq.m floor plates. - Shared amenities: reception and meeting rooms, an auditorium, gym, business center, comprehensive food service facilities, a parking garage and corporate concierge services.

-Main tenants: Huawei, Amgen, Sonepar

-Architects: SOM - Skidmore, Owings & Merrill, ilimelgo, G+ architectes
+Architects: SOM - Skidmore, Owings & Merrill, ilimelgo, G+ architectes portfolio value (excluding transfer duties) at December 31, 2023